 More than half of all online product searches start on Amazon.
 And Amazon A+ content is proving to be one of the best ways to turn these searchers into buyers.

 If you’re a brand or manufacturer, chances are you've already heard a fair bit about Amazon A+ Content.
-If you’re an Amazon Seller, you might be familiar with Enhanced Brand Content (EBC) in Seller Central.
+If you’re an Amazon Seller on the Amazon marketplace, you might be familiar with Enhanced Brand Content (EBC) in Seller Central.
 Despite both being widely talked about, A+ Content and EBC continues to be one of Amazon’s most misunderstood, yet powerful, features for businesses to date.
 In this article, we’re going to bust the myths and give you an accurate and easily digestible rundown of Amazon A+ Content and Enhanced Brand Content.

 What is Amazon A+ Content?